 Geography promotes curiosity about the world and a thirst to understand our role within it.
-It aims to create good global citizens; an understanding of different cultures, become confident in the art of debate and a strong understanding of the diversity within our world.
+It aims to create good global citizens; with an understanding of different cultures.
+Students then become confident in the art of debate and have a strong understanding of the diversity within our world.
 The study of Geography develops knowledge of the location of globally significant places, including continents, countries, cities and seas and helps students discover both physical and human processes within these.

 The study of Geography encourages students to discover the interdependence of our world and how this has changed over time.
-This will be taught using a range of skills to include data collection through fieldwork, statistical analysis, and cartographic work through collection of both primary and secondary data.
+This is taught using a range of skills to include data collection through fieldwork, statistical analysis, and cartographic work through collection of both primary and secondary data.

-Geography Information Systems (GIS) and how technology has changed enables students to change their perception and their own experience of the world, but also the way in which we can studies in schools.
-In conjunction with this the development of life-long Geographers who embrace fieldwork and the awe of our planet is the ultimate aim of the subject.
+Geographic Information Systems (GIS) and the development of technology enables students to challenge their perception and their own experience of the world.
+In conjunction with this the development of life-long Geographers who embrace fieldwork and awe of our planet is the ultimate aim of the subject.